jervo/idm232-1/docs/assignments/final.md

 ### **Extra Credit**

-- Bullet list of any additions you made to your final project NOT covered in class.
+- Bullet list of any functional ladditions you made to your final project NOT covered in class.

 ## Grading Criteria